 What to expect: If you’ve chosen to upgrade your train accommodations to a ‘roomette’ (sleeper compartment) or bedroom accommodations, you’ll be shown to your compartment by a ticket attendant when you board the train.
 You might be asked to show your passport, too.
 Many journeys will also boast observation cars (in some cases only for the use of passengers in roomettes or bedrooms).
 These will feature floor to ceiling windows – perfect for watching the world go by!
 If you are travelling in a roomette, hot showers will be available at the end of each compartment.
 Bedroom passengers get showers in their en suite bathrooms!

 Sleeping: Sleeper accommodations on Amtrak trains are categorised as either roomettes or bedrooms.
 Roomettes feature two seats that convert into a bed at night.
 The upper berth bunk drops from the ceiling.
 Bedrooms are much larger, with en suite bathrooms, a sofa during daylight hours and a large lower bunk at night.
 All bedding, soap and towels will be provided for you.

 Luggage: You will be able to your luggage in your roomette or bedroom.
 Provided that both your departure and arrival stations offer the service, you will also be able to check two large items of luggage free of charge if you choose.

-Dining: If you upgrade to bedroom or roomette accommodations, your meals and soft drinks will be included.
-Each train has a different menu, but you can expect popular favourites and crowd pleasing dishes.
+Dining: If you upgrade to a bedroom or roomette accommodations, your meals and soft drinks will be included.
+Each train has a different menu, but you can expect popular favourites and crowd-pleasing dishes.
 Coffee, tea, juice and water will also be complimentary throughout the duration of your journey.
 Meals are served in designated dining cars, the perfect place to admire the scenery and meet other likeminded travellers.